Gracie (pilot boat): Sold to the North Carolina pilots

 Gracie was sold to the Wilmington, North Carolina pilots on December 22, 1881.
 The pilot boat D. J. Lawlor was purchased by the Boston pilots to take the place of the Gracie.
 Her port did not change to Wilmington, North Carolina until 1886.

 On November 21, 1883, the pilot boat Gracie came across the steam yacht Mermaid from New Haven, Connecticut, bound for Jacksonville, Florida, anchored off Frying Pan Shoals full of water.
-The crew had left the yacht and took safely on board the light ship.
+The crew had left the yacht and was taken safely on board the light ship.
 She took the crew off the light ship and towed the yacht safely into Smithville, North Carolina.

 In 1884, Conrad Freitag painted a picture of the pilot boat Gracie, which was oil on canvas.

 On Oct 14, 1886, the pilot boat Gracie was cruising off the Cape Fear bar off the coast of North Carolina when she sighted a steamer signaling for a pilot.
 In rough weather, three men left the Gracie in a yawl that capsized before reaching the vessel.
-The men were rescued by the pilot boat but Charlie St. George almost sank before being able to catch a rope and pulled on board.
+The men were rescued by the pilot boat but Charlie St. George almost sank before being able to catch a rope and be pulled on board.